HomeDing/homeding.github.io/elements/display/rect.md

 ---
-title: DisplayDot Element
+title: DisplayRect Element
-icon: displaydot
+icon: displayrect
 tags: ["Element", "Display"]
 layout: "page.njk"
 description: Displaying a circle boolean values.
 excerpt: >
-  The DisplayDot Element allows showing a circle with a border and background color.
+  The DisplayRect Element allows showing a rectangular with a border and background color.
-  This can be used to visualize a boolean value on the display and show it at a specified position as a shallow or filled dot/circle.
+  This can be used to visualize a boolean value on the display and show it at a specified position as a shallow or filled rectangle.
 The value can be changed by using an action.
 ---

-This element is supported on all GFX based displays but also as a boolean indicator on the text based LCD display.
+This element is supported on all GFX based displays.
+It can be used as a background giving object e.g. for text elements.

-The DisplayDotElement is included in the collection of core Display elements.
+The DisplayRectElement is included in the collection of core Display elements.

 ## Element Configuration

 The following properties are available for configuration of the element.

-<object data="/element.svg?displaydot" type="image/svg+xml"></object>
+<object data="/element.svg?displayrect" type="image/svg+xml"></object>

 {% include "./outputproperties.md" %}

 The DisplayDot Element is using the `value` as a boolean value to enable drawing the background of the circle.
 This enables using the DisplayDot Element to be used for visualizing boolean values.

 {% include "../elementproperties.md" %}